 So before you push the publish button, go through this list and make sure you’ve included everything.
 If you leave something off, do it deliberately.

 Note: Each of these elements is organized into categories: search optimization, human psychology and media.
 But of course, there is overlap.

 Let’s take a closer look at each of these items…

 The following elements all indicate the relevance of the article.
 They are key places to use target phrases and increase the likelihood that the content will rank.

-It’s the text at the top of the browser, above the address bar, for any web page.
-Depending on your browser, it may be in the tab.
+It’s the text at the top of the browser, in the tab above the address bar, for every page you’ve ever visited.
 In the code, it’s whatever text is inside the <title> tags.
-It’s very important.

-Titles are strong indicators to search engines what the page is about, so use your target keyphrase, use it once, and if possible, use it at the beginning of the title.
-The prominence of the keyphrase (in other words, how close to the beginning it appears) is very important.
+Use the target keyphrase once in the title.
+If possible, use it near the beginning of the title.
+The prominence of the keyphrase (in other words, how close to the beginning it appears) is important.

 It might be tempting to put your business name at the front of the title.
 Don’t.
 Search engine marketers have a saying: “brand last.”
 Start with your keyphrase, end with your business name.
 Remember, your first goal is to help people.
 Promoting yourself comes second.